event_emitter~hugoabonizio

 Synchronous and asynchronous

-A listener can execute a block synchronously or asynchronously depending on the argument sync
+A listener can execute a block synchronously or asynchronously depending on the argument sync it is passed.

 # Asynchronous (executed in another fiber)